MorsGames/wTimer/README.md

 This library is only tested on the Windows and HTML5 targets, but it should work on other platforms as well.
 It also comes with an example project that will teach you the basics.

-Since I made this library primarily for my own personal projects, I will keep updating it on a regular basis, at least for the time being.
+Since I made this library primarily for my own personal projects, I will keep updating it on a regular basis.

 ## Basic Usage